59 Best Things to Do in Nashville

 Foodie Things to Do in Nashville

 Nashville is known for its food, from hot chicken to classic Southern fare.
 Try your hand at cooking these classics and more by taking cooking classes in Nashville on your next visit.
 You can find cooking classes near you all over the city when you’re ready for a culinary adventure.
 But if you’d rather stay home, try live, interactive online cooking classes from the comfort of your kitchen.

 Take the pressure off your next date night or family gathering and treat your loved ones to a professionally-prepared meal by booking a private chef in Nashville.
 Once you find a private chef near you, the chef will travel to your location with all of the ingredients and equipment necessary to prepare a delicious and unique meal just for you.
 They'll even provide clean-up service at the end.
 That means more time spent with the people you love, making for a totally relaxing date idea in Nashville.

-3. Take a Brewery Tour
+3. Embark on a Food Tour

 4. Winery Tours and Tastings

 Nashville has plenty of local wineries around town, from wineries located in the heart of Downtown to wineries settled in the green fields surrounding the city.
 A winery tour and tasting is one of the best things to do in Nashville for people who are into wine or want to learn more about it.
 You can enjoy a tasting session while learning more about Nashville’s unique wines and improving your sommelier skills.

 If you have a sweet tooth, visiting D’Andrews Bakery should be at the top of your list of things to do in Nashville.
 This classic bakery gives every decadent creation a Southern flair, so you’ll find a unique twist on almost every item.
 Every treat is made in-house and is sure to delight, but we’ve heard the orange and almond cake is a popular choice.

 6. Johnny Cash Bar & BBQ